 In the past two decades alone, the legal industry has undergone a quiet technological revolution that is dramatically reshaping the way in which people have their legal needs served.
 Lawyers are now more likely to use technology in court to help them with their cases.
 One example is using iPads to present evidence and take notes.

 This is the type of technology that is beginning to seriously change how lawyers across the country operate.
-While some of the more traditional legal industries, such as Newport Beach personal injury lawyers and criminal defense attorneys, will continue to require much of the same industry structure, more specialized practices, such as traffic offenses and wills and trusts attorneys, are slowly being phased out in favor of user-friendly technology.
+Some of the more traditional legal industries that take on cases such as shoulder replacement lawsuits, like the Houston, Texas personal injury lawyers and criminal defense attorneys of Williams Kherkher, will continue to require much of the same industry structure.
+More specialized practices, such as traffic offenses and wills and trusts attorneys, are slowly being phased out in favor of user-friendly technology.